credibledoc/credible-doc/log-combiner-parent/log-combiner/README.md

     java -jar log-combiner-1.0.10.jar <folderAbsolutePath> [configAbsolutePath]

 ## Examples
-Combine all files in the `/var/log/temp` folder recursively.
+Combine all the files in the `/var/log/temp` folder recursively.

     java -jar log-combiner-1.0.10.jar /var/log/temp

-In case of existing `log-combiner.properties` configuration file log files will be merged with configuration parameters.
-Else default configuration parameters will be used and files will be joined by last modification time of files.
+In case of the `log-combiner.properties` configuration file in place the log files will be merged with the configuration parameters.
+Otherwise the default configuration parameters will be used and the files will be joined by the files with the final time modification.

     java -jar log-combiner-1.0.10.jar /var/log/temp /var/log/combiner/two-apps.properties
-In this case log files from the `/var/log/temp` folder will be merged.
+In this case the log files from the `/var/log/temp` folder will be merged.
 And the `/var/log/combiner/two-apps.properties` configuration file will be used.
-In this case you should create the `two-apps.properties` file in the `/var/log/combiner/` folder.
+We assumed the `two-apps.properties` file in the `/var/log/combiner/` folder exists.

 ## Arguments description
 * `log-combiner-1.0.10.jar` (mandatory) is an executable jar file.
 Latest release is located on the Maven Central Repository.
-It can be [downloaded from the Maven Central Repository](https://mvnrepository.com/artifact/com.credibledoc/log-combiner), see a link next to the 'Files' in the page, see images above.
+It can be [downloaded from the Maven Central Repository](https://mvnrepository.com/artifact/com.credibledoc/log-combiner), see the link next to the 'Files' in the page, see images above.
-* `folderAbsolutePath` (mandatory) is a path to a folder with log files for merging.
+* `folderAbsolutePath` (mandatory) is the path to a folder with log files for merging.
-Files will be parsed in this folder and sub-folders recursively.
+The files will be parsed in this folder and sub-folders recursively.
 * `configAbsolutePath` (optional) is a configuration file path.
-Example of the file see below.
-If the `configAbsolutePath` is not defined in command line, default value is `log-combiner.properties` located in the same folder, next to the log-combiner-1.0.10.jar file.
+The example of the file see below.
+If the `configAbsolutePath` is not defined in the command line, the default value is `log-combiner.properties` located in the same folder, next to the log-combiner-1.0.10.jar file.
-If the configuration file not found then all files will be merged by last modification time.
+If the configuration file is not found, all the files will be merged by the final time modification.

 ## Configuration file log-combiner.properties

-This example of `log-combiner.properties` file contains configuration of two different formats of log files - `app0` and `app1`.
+The example of the `log-combiner.properties` file contains the configuration of two different formats of log files - `app0` and `app1`.

     # File log-combiner.properties